georgepestell/cspsolver/README.md

-# CSP Solver: Constraint Solver
+# CSP Solver

 A constraint solver written in Java.

 # Features